plasticny/camera-preview-recording/README.md

 - Vue + capacitor + typescript + scss
 - Recorded videos are saved in DCIM/Recordings

+## Cordova camera preview package
+Clone the cordova-plugin-camera-preview package from its github repo<br>
+The version installed by npm is not up-to-date

 ## Npm Commands

 ### Install package